SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 </script>
 ```

-Notice how the setRequestHeader method takes two arguments, the Authorization key and the authentication mechanism.
-Note that the [btoa(...)  method][3] base64 encodes a string.
-It's not something we've created. but built into the browsers window class and supported by all browsers.
-There is also the atob(...) method which decoded a base64 encoded value to a normal string.
+Notice how the setRequestHeader method takes 2 arguments: the Authorization key and the authentication mechanism.
+Note that the [btoa method][3] base64 encodes a string.
+It's not something we've created. but built into the browser's window class and supported by all browsers.
+There is also the `atob` method which decoded a base64 encoded value to a normal string.

 ### XSRF Token

 The [XSRF token][4] only works when code exists in the client and is able to execute on the same domain.
-This is used by the client to stop **cross site request forgery**.
+This is used by the client to stop **cross-site request forgery**.
 The XSRF token is accessible in the cookie or a hidden input field on the web client, called XSRF\_TOKEN.
-With the token, calls can be made the web api without an authenticate header - use the **X-XSRF-TOKEN** header instead.
+With the token, calls can be made to the web API without an authenticate header - use the **X-XSRF-TOKEN** header instead.
 The xsrf value is set on login.
 It does not change until the next login.

 That's pretty much all there is to know for SuperOffice REST services authentication.
 Now lets' focus on how to create, read, update and delete known entities.